Get answers to frequently asked questions about the General Psychiatry Residency Program at Brown.

 We would like to know a bit about your academic interests, experiences, and goals.
 It would be helpful to know your reasons for choosing the field of psychiatry.

-We have no minimum score required, although a passing score is a must.
+We have no minimum score required, although a passing score is required.

 You do not need your Step 2 CS and CK on hand before being invited for an interview.
 You must have passed Step 2 CS* and CK and have your scores submitted through ERAS, prior to being ranked by our program.

 We begin reviewing applications after the ERAS post office opens in mid-October.
 Candidates are selected and interviews are offered beginning in late October/early November for interview slots that take place November through January.
 We continue reviewing applications and inviting candidates until all interview slots have been filled.

 We require passing scores for BOTH COMLEX and USMLE exams.

 No. There is only one NRMP match number for Brown.
 All medical students use the same ERAS application to apply to the residency at Brown.

 No, all of our PGY-1 positions will be filled through the National Residency Matching Program (NRMP).